Born at Mildenhall, Suffolk.

 Appearance: Fresh complexion.
 Blue eyes.
 Dk. brown hair.

-Invalided to England from Scutari on the 16th of December 1854 and was sent to Walworth, London, "on sick furlo until discharge", on the 30th of September 1855.
+Invalided to England from Scutari on the 16th of December 1854 and sent to Walworth, London, "on sick furlo until discharge", on the 30th of September 1855.

 Finally discharged from Chatham Invalid Depot on the 23rd of October 1855, as: